How to Replace a Damaged Fly Screen Without Buying a New Frame

 Step 7: Tension the mesh as you go

 This is the technique bit.
 After the first long edge is splined, gently pull the mesh taut across to the opposite long edge before you spline that side — but don’t yank it.
 Mesh should be drum-tight, not stretched-thin.
 Aluminium mesh doesn’t stretch at all so you just need it flat.
 Polyester will stretch a touch and that’s okay — drum-tight is the goal.
+Why does this matter?
+Over-stretched polyester plastically deforms and sags within months.
+Under-stretched mesh wobbles in the wind and bugs find the gaps.
+Drum-tight is the sweet spot.

 Step 8: Do the short ends last